lucasprabel/draft-jose-pq-composite-sigs/draft-prabel-jose-pq-composite-sigs-03.md

 --- abstract

 This document describes JSON Object Signing and Encryption (JOSE) and CBOR Object Signing and Encryption (COSE) serializations for PQ/T hybrid composite signatures.
-The composite algorithms described combine ML-DSA as the post-quantum component and ECDSA as the traditional component.
+The composite algorithms described combine ML-DSA as the post-quantum component and with either ECDSA or EdDSA as the traditional component.

 --- middle